chuuyankhraa/chuuyankhraa/README.md

 ## hello dear 👋

 My name is Kholiqa Silmia Agasta, u can call me Liqa.
+I was born in Medan City on Thursday, August 3, 2006.

 - 🔭 I’m currently studying in the geophysics study program at Gadjah Mada University.
 - 🌱 I’m currently learning computational methods in geophysics study program